Coronavirus: No plan to cancel St Patrick’s Day parades ‘at this stage’

 He was speaking following a briefing at the Cabinet about the efforts to tackle the virus and to prepare for its potential spread.

-As businesses in Ireland continued to deal with the threat, Google said its Dublin staff were being asked to work from home for a second day as a precautionary measure after an employee reported flu-like symptoms.
+As businesses in Ireland continued to deal with the threat, Google said its staff at Barrow Street in Dublin were being asked to work from home for a second day as a precautionary measure after an employee reported flu-like symptoms.

-Google told most of its 8,000 Irish staff and contractors to work from home on Tuesday.
-It said this policy would continue on Wednesday.
+Google told most of its 8,000 Irish staff and contractors to work from home on Tuesday, and it said this policy would continue on Wednesday.

-Twitter has also said it is “strongly encouraging all employees globally” to work from home if they are able to.
+The number of Irish people tested for coronavirus more than trebled over the past week, a period that saw the Republic record its first confirmed case and a massive surge in cases worldwide.

+More than 300 people have been tested for the virus since the current outbreak started in January, public health officials said on Tuesday, compared to 90 this time last week.

 At the media briefing, Mr Varadkar said: “The situation is still evolving.
 This is a new virus and a virus that we don’t know everything about yet.
 So advice and actions and policy may change as we know more.
 But there is a moderate to high risk of more cases.